RajvirChalthanwala/GadaElectronics/README.txt

 saving the application and rebuilding it
 - run it again
 - commit it to Git repos.....
 Taking rest.... )

 2022-10-13    9:55PM  ----------------------------------------------------------------
 Updated the Index.cshtml for the main heading
 - created the link to our main database table access
 - by changing the line og _layout.cshtml
 Rebuild the program
 No error found!!!!
 Save it and run it...... :)

+10:02PM
+As per the tutorials I checked the database server with the SQL server
+- open SQL SERVER/ LocalDb/ GadaElectronics/ View Data and View Designer Everything went successfull;
+No error so far :)

+10:11PM
+Creating the SeedData in Models folder...
+Keeping the records as per my field properties and making the database formal....
+Let try it what happens?

+10:33PM
+Created the SeedData file by making it the cs class file and wrote the data accordingly and kept it updated and saved it and comitted it to Github repository....
+Let's rebuild it and run the program if any errors occurs solve it or else save it and procced ahead to take it in one shot!! >>>> :)
+Updated code accordingly in Program.cs
+Updatred database in package Manager Comsole
+Run the application to ncheck the seeded data.
+So far everything is good no changes needed !!!